Dolany (Klatovy District)

 Dolany is a municipality and village in Klatovy District in the Plzeň Region of the Czech Republic.
 It has about 1,000 inhabitants.

 Dolany lies approximately 7 km north-west of Klatovy, 35 km south of Plzeň, and 111 km south-west of Prague.

-Administrative parts
+Administrative division

-Villages of Andělice, Balkovy, Komošín, Malechov, Řakom, Sekrýt, Svrčovec and Výrov are administrative parts of Dolany.
+Dolany consists of nine municipal parts (in brackets population according to the 2021 census):